-The twelve of us were floating up there for three hours, two meters above the highway, clipping briskly along at 70 kilometers an hour and reveling at the myriad activities in the space around our bus.
+We were floating for three hours up there, the twelve of us, two meters above the highway, clipping briskly along at 70 kilometers an hour and reveling at the myriad activities in the space around our bus.

 We saw precisely ordered rows of olive trees, evergreen and spreading broadly.
 There were acres of fruitless vineyards, carefully tended by coat-clad workers.
 And the fields of winter wheat and soybeans, iridescent in the late winter sun.